 In this article, we will learn how to Use Data Validation in Excel with Color.
-Data Validation is an element in Excel which is utilized to control what users can input into a cell.
+Data Validation is an element in Excel that is utilized to control what users can input into a cell.
 It likewise permits users to show an error message while users attempt to enter invalid information.
 Using Color with Data Validation makes our job easier & more accurate.

 Suppose we have a dataset of Job recruitment exams having Serial No, Candidate’s Name & Acquired Number Column.
-The Acquired Number Column is blank which we will now Fill Up applying Data Validation.
+The Acquired Number Column is blank which we will now Fill Up by applying Data Validation.
 Here we want to put the condition that only numbers between 40 & 100 can be given as input.

 - At first, we will select the Column where we will apply Data Validation.
-Here I have selected Acquired Number Column.
+Here I have selected the Acquired Number Column.

 - Then to apply Data Validation follow the Data tab >> Data Tools >> Data Validation.

 - By default Settings Tab will open.
 Then click the Allow box & select Whole number.

 - After that Click, the Data box & you will see a lot of options.
 You can select any options from here & to satisfy our criteria we will select Between option to validate only data between 40 & 100.

 - Upon selecting Between Type 40 in Minimum box or whatever value we want to be minimum & then Type 100 in Maximum.

 - Now Fill Up the Acquired Number Column.